How to Get Tickets To The Uffizi Gallery

 Security checks when visiting the Uffizi Gallery

-Upon entering the Uffizi Gallery, you’ll have to go through a quick security check – it’s like airport security, so you’ll have to put your bag in the metal detector.
-Make sure to leave any prohibited items such as knives, umbrellas and other metal objects in your room to make sure the process is quick and smooth.
+When entering the Uffizi Gallery, you’ll have to go through a quick security check – it’s like airport security, so you’ll have to put your bag in the metal detector.
+Leave any prohibited items such as knives, umbrellas and other metal objects in your room to speed the process.

-There is a cloak room available for free to all visitors where you can leave bulky items located immediately after the entrances under the Eastern colonnade of the courtyard.
+There is a cloakroom available for free where you can leave bulky items.
+You will find it immediately after the entrances under the Eastern colonnade of the courtyard.

 Is photography allowed?